 Blox Fruits combat is a fighting game disguised as an RPG.
 Every fruit, sword, and fighting style has specific hitstun values, knockback properties, and combo routes.
 Top-tier PvP players spend hours in private servers labbing combos.

 The combat system has three damage types (Fruit, Sword, Gun) that scale independently, creating genuine build diversity.
 A Buddha user with max sword stats plays nothing like a Magma user with max fruit stats.
 The Awakening system adds another layer — awakened moves have different properties, ranges, and combo potential.
+Dragon Fruit’s awakened form is a completely different character from its base form.

 Sailor Piece — “The Combined Arms Approach”

 Sailor Piece combat splits between ground and naval.
 Ground combat is similar to Blox Fruits — fruits, Haki, basic combos — but less refined.
 The combo system is simpler, hitstun is less predictable, and the meta is less established.
+You won’t spend 3 hours labbing a single combo string.

 Winner: Blox Fruits (ground combat).
 Sailor Piece (naval variety).